jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 [RequestMap](http://requestmap.webperf.tools/render/181216_GB_9b0d2e1a261ee5401dfd19842cb74570) is a tool that visualizes 3rd-party requests coming from your webapp, and can help uncovering long chains of requests that are often bad for performance of the site.

-# Know what to measure
+# Think what to measure

 Most of the things you'll do in the beginning, like removing/shrinking assets, are "safe" to do, perhaps bring immediately visible improvements, and can't result in any regressions.
 But in order to progress, you need to know exactly **what are your KPIs** and **how to measure them**.